Blazor DropDownList Overview

 Parameter Type Description

-AnimationDuration int The animation duration of the popup in milliseconds.
+The dropdown animation duration in milliseconds.

 Class string Additional CSS class to customize the appearance of the popup.